Your Persistent Dry Mouth May Not Be CPAP Related

 It may be time to see a doctor

 By that, I mean either your general practitioner or even a dentist.
-Some medications can have the side effect of causing severe dry mouth, and your doctor may need to change you to a different one that doesn’t have that side effect.
+Some medicines can have the side effect of causing severe dry mouth, and your doctor may need to change you to a different one that doesn’t have that side effect.1

 Some people have issues where their salivary glands don’t produce enough saliva.
-They may need a prescription medication to help with that.
+They may need a prescription drug to help with that.
 Some oral fungi can cause your mouth to be overly dry.
-Again, your regular doctor or dentist may need to be involved.
+Again, your regular doctor or dentist may need to be involved.1

 Not sure you want to go that route just yet?
 There are some easy home remedies you can also try.